msmafra/dotfiles/README.md

 doas dnf copr enable atim/starship -y
 ```

-For some wild reason, dnf doesn't (or wasn't at the time) accepting to install the hyprland and hyprland-plugins packages, or individual hyprland plugins, on the same installation command line.
+For some wild reason, DNF doesn't accept (or wasn't at the time) to install the hyprland and hyprland-plugins packages, or individual hyprland plugins, on the same installation command line.
 ```
 doas dnf install hyprland -y